What is Onboarding?

 - We actually have a website for Division onboarding (hiring and getting acquainted

-with your new place of work)!
-The new employee homepage is here.
+with your new place of work)! visit thenew employee homepage.
 This homepage lists resources on trainings, hiring paperwork, and helpful, Division-specific

 info on departments, and more!

-- Go here for a breakdown of all of the offices within our Division.
+- view a breakdown of all of the offices within our Division.

 - The Division hosts Coffee Corners once a month to get connect our offices in a less formal event.
 While not strictly an Onboarding activity, this is a great opportunity to get acquainted with co-workers.
 Email email@example.com to be added to this event in Outlook.